greenido/app-launch-guide/README.md

 ## Who
 I'm [Ido Green](http://ido-green.appspot.com) - currently having fun as Developer Advocate at Google Chrome.
-This repo is a fork from [Adam Wulf](https://twitter.com/adamwulf) repo who did a great work over there.
+This repo is a fork from [Adam Wulf's](https://twitter.com/adamwulf) repo.
+He did a great work over there.

 ## Why
-I wanted to take it more to the monetization side of things (which I belive are critical to the sucess of any startup) and to focus on the web and new wep apps.
+I wanted to take it more to the monetization side of things (which I believe are critical to the success of any startup) and to focus on the web and new wep apps.
 This will be based mostly from lessons learned.

 ## What
 This guide goes through all of the necessary steps for validating, building, marketing, and launching your product, specifically focused on app dev.
 In particular, this guide covers: